-NOTE: If you don't get a call at the very beginning of the Offer Period, don't sweat it!
-You may be fielding offer communications at any point during this timeframe.
-Make plans to attend Meet the Firms and participate in fall interviews, unless you have an offer for your dream internship before they occur.
+NOTE: If you haven't gotten a call yet, don't sweat it!
+You may be fielding offer communications at any point in the coming months, especially if you have some SLPs on the calendar.
+Make plans to participate in the Résumé Round-Up, unless you have an offer for your dream internship before the summer.

-- To be totally equipped to handle a multiple offer scenario, you should create a pro/con list NOW for the employers you have interacted with significantly.
-Speak to your parents or other mentors in your life to get their opinion before your head is clouded with the actual decisions to make.
+- Create a pro/con list for the employers you have interacted with significantly.
+Speak to your parents or other mentors in your life to get their opinion; sometimes “outsiders” can offer a very honest perspective after considering the facts.
 Remember that your decision should not reflect a snapshot in time, but rather your feelings about an employer throughout the recruitment process.
 Consider all touch points you've had while making your pro/con list.

-- Do not feel obligated to respond to a verbal offer immediately (unless you're 100% sure it's "the one").
+- Do not feel obligated to respond to an offer immediately (unless you're 100% sure it's "the one").
 If you think you may receive multiple offers, you should wait to see what is on the table before making a final decision.
 It's totally appropriate to say (with appreciation & enthusiasm), "Thank you for the offer!
 I am going to take some time to consider my options and will get back to you."
-As mentioned above, employers will provide you with a deadline by which they need to know your decision.
-According to the AU Recruiting Honor Code, no offer should expire before 5 pm EST on Monday, October 2nd, so you may have several weeks to make your decision.
+Employers will provide you with a deadline by which they need to know your decision.
+The AU Recruiting Honor Code and current recruiting environment will yield varying deadlines, in which case it's appropriate to negotiate an extension with the employer if necessary.

 - Understand that compensation in the public accounting world is typically fixed by firm, and there is no room for negotiation for campus hires.
 Corporate roles might have a little more flexibility.
-If you are unsure of whether the salary you're offered is the "market rate," feel free to ask me.
+If you are unsure of whether the salary you're offered is the "market rate," feel free to ask me, as we track salaries for multiple markets.

 If you are DECLINING an offer: